We monitor how our train, tram and bus operators perform to make sure Victorian public transport meets your needs and expectations.

 How we monitor operator performance

 Metro and V/Line report train arrival times and cancellations with telemetry, GPS and manually recorded data.
-We conduct independent sample surveys to check this information is accurate.

 An automatic monitoring system sends information to a central database when a tram passes the monitoring points on its route.
 Yarra Trams sends this information to PTV so we can see when trams are on time, delayed or cancelled.